AdaCore/aws/readme.txt

 You can have a look at docs/TODO file to see what are the topics that we will probably implement in future releases.

-NOTE: Since we have switched to the .PNG file format we have found that Netscape Navigator is not able to display the PNG transparent layer properly!

 The OpenSSL libraries (optional) distributed are for Windows only.
 On UNIX you'll have to build the libraries from sources, it is quite easy to do so.
 This has been tested on GNU/Linux without trouble.